 The landscape had changed dramatically in the 750 meters we'd climbed in elevation.

 Gone were the green grasses, replaced by the rocky, moon-like landscapes often seen above 4,000 meters.

 On Day 1, we practically had the trail to ourselves aside from a couple trekking with a guide.

 On Day 2, we shared the trail with that couple and another small group of trekkers.

 The lack of other people was a surprise and a clear benefit to trekking in the low season.

 Euphoria struck us all as we posed by the sign marking the high point of the trail.

 It was a new personal high for me in terms of trekking at high altitudes, though I'd previously been as high as 5,000 meters during the visit to Pastoruri Glacier.

 Maybe it was the thin air, but I felt I had the energy to go even higher.
-After 3.5 hours of walking up to the pass, I knew I could’ve gone even higher that day.
+After three and a half hours of walking up to the pass, I knew I could've gone even higher that day.

-But the hardest part of the day wasn’t going up, it was the following 5 hours it took to descend 1,750 meters in elevation.
+But the most challenging part of the day wasn't going up; it was the following five hours it took to descend 1,750 meters in elevation.